Unkle: Fourth incarnation (2008–present)

 Upon the release of the single "Heavy Drug (Surrender Sounds Mix)" in August 2009, Unkle disclosed they had already begun recording their next studio album, Where Did the Night Fall, which was released in May 2010.
 This also included an all-star cast of performers including: Mark Lanegan, Nick Cave, The Black Angels, Sleepy Sun, and Katrina Ford, as well as ELLE J and Gavin Clark.
 The album is also available as a digital download from Unkle's site.

 It was announced on 18 April 2011 that Unkle would headline the Dance Stage at the Reading and Leeds Festivals.
 They would be performing a world-exclusive audio-visual DJ set at the festivals, playing songs from their back catalogue alongside remixes of other artists' songs as well as Unkle's own material.
 They would be performing under the name Unkle Sounds.

 On 27 February 2014, the "God of Light (Original Game Soundtrack)" single was published on iTunes, with two songs from the God of Light game by Playmous and EON.
 The in-game credits list "Music composed by: UNKLE / James Lavelle / Charlie May."

 On 15 July 2016 Unkle released the single "Cowboys or Indians", which featured artists Ysée, Mink, and Elliott Power.
 Pitchfork reported Unkle would release an album that same year.
-In January 2017, Unkle announced the pending release of the album The Road, which will be preceded by the single "Sick Lullaby" to be released in mid February 2017.
+In January 2017, Unkle announced the pending release of the album The Road: Part I, which will be preceded by the single "Sick Lullaby" to be released in mid February 2017.
 It coincides with an exhibition at the Lazarides gallery in London.

 Unkle collaborated with Michael Kiwanuka for the track "On My Knees" for a companion album to the 2018 Netflix film Roma and a new mix of this track later appeared on the 2021 album Rōnin I.